hipsterhackers/courses/5-Git_r_done/README.md

 2. type `git --version` (output will vary, and that's fine).
 3. View the version of git installed.
 Any version will work.

 If you got some error like "unrecognized command" or "command not found", then you will need to install git.
 [Windows](https://msysgit.github.io/) [Mac](http://git-scm.com/download/mac).
+For Mac users, you may get a popup talking about installing XCode.
+You will need to install this for it to work.
+Be sure you have at least 4GB of free space on your machine.

 **Using git**